taowen/vue-db/README.md

 ## Async data binding

 Data from backend need to be loaded asynchronously.
-Instead of using a mutable https://vuex.vuejs.org/ store to hold the backend data, vue-db provides async data binding to remove the extra state.
+Instead of using a mutable https://vuex.vuejs.org/ store to hold the backend data, vue-db provides async data binding to bind vue component data with backend table.

 TODO